-- can happen over the phone, on the internet and on social networking sites
+- over the phone, on the internet and on social networking sites

-- can happen in any relationship and can continue even after the relationship has ended
+- in any relationship and can continue even after the relationship has ended

-- both men and women can be abused or abusers.
+- to men and women.
+Both can be abused or abusers.

 Types of domestic abuse

-Domestic abuse can be emotional, physical, sexual, financial or psychological, such as:
+Domestic abuse (also known as domestic violence) can be emotional, physical, sexual, financial or psychological, such as:

 - kicking, hitting, punching or cutting